HaiderAmin9/HaiderAmin/README.md

 ## Objective

-I have mastered web application hacking, including advanced techniques such as SSRF, SQL Injection, CSRF, and API hacking.
-My expertise extends to penetration testing and red teaming, allowing me to effectively understand and address security vulnerabilities.
-I have hands-on experience with industry-standard tools such as Metasploit, Nmap, Burp Suite, and John the Ripper.
-My programming proficiency in C++ and SQL enhances my ability to analyze and manipulate code for security purposes.
-Additionally, I have advanced command line skills and a thorough understanding of various cybersecurity and networking topologies.
-My technical knowledge, combined with an analytical mindset, enables me to approach security challenges with precision.
+As a seasoned cybersecurity professional, I have honed my skills in advanced web application hacking techniques, including SSRF, SQL Injection, CSRF,authication bypass, brute force , race condition, file upload , privilage escaltion , click hjacking , command injection and  Business logic .
+My expertise spans both penetration testing and red teaming, equipping me to comprehensively identify, assess, and address security vulnerabilities.
+With a hands-on approach, I leverage industry-standard tools such as Metasploit, Nmap, Burp Suite, and John the Ripper to conduct thorough vulnerability assessments and exploit testing.

+My programming proficiency in Bash scripting, Python, and SQL enhances my ability to analyze and manipulate code, which is critical for security audits and threat analysis.
+I am also adept with command-line interfaces and have an in-depth understanding of diverse cybersecurity and networking architectures, enabling efficient and precise handling of complex security challenges.

+Beyond offensive security, I am well-versed in incident response, using SIEM tools like Google Chronicle and Wazuh to detect, investigate, and manage security incidents.
+My digital forensics expertise further complements my skills, with experience using tools such as Autopsy and Forensics Imager to analyze, recover, and secure critical data in forensic investigations.
+My experience in creating detailed vulnerability assessment reports and conducting security audits reinforces my commitment to maintaining robust, proactive security defenses.

+Through a blend of technical knowledge and analytical precision, I strive to provide strategic insights and solutions that fortify organizational resilience against evolving cyber threats.

 ## Skills